nikitph/ragged/README.md

 ## 📚 Learn More

 ### 📖 Academic Paper
-Read our arXiv paper: **"Ragged: Leveraging Video Container Formats for Efficient Vector Database Distribution"**
+Read our arXiv paper: **"Ragged: Leveraging Video Container Formats for Efficient Vector Database Distribution"** coming soon

 ### 🎥 Inspiration
 This project was inspired by [Memvid](https://github.com/Olow304/memvid), which demonstrated storing data in video formats.
 Ragged extends this concept with vector-specific optimizations, CDN distribution, and semantic search capabilities.